dotnet/docs-maui/docs/xaml/fundamentals/data-binding-basics.md

 </ContentPage>
 ```

-The <xref:Microsoft.Maui.Controls.Slider> contains an `x:Name` attribute that is referenced by the two `Label` views using the `x:Reference` markup extension.
+The <xref:Microsoft.Maui.Controls.Slider> contains an `x:Name` attribute that is referenced by the two <xref:Microsoft.Maui.Controls.Label> views using the `x:Reference` markup extension.
 The `x:Reference` binding extension defines a property named `Name` to set to the name of the referenced element, in this case `slider`.
 However, the `ReferenceExtension` class that defines the `x:Reference` markup extension also defines a `ContentProperty` attribute for `Name`, which means that it isn’t explicitly required.

 The `Binding` markup extension itself can have several properties, just like the `BindingBase` and `Binding` class.
 The `ContentProperty` for `Binding` is `Path`, but the “Path=” part of the markup extension can be omitted if the path is the first item in the `Binding` markup extension.